mamun2519/learn-devOps-concept/Bash-Scripting/readme.md

 echo "What Is your name?"
 read  name

-echo "Your Name is $name"
+#echo "Your Name is $name"

+# Another way
+read -p "what is your name: " name
+~
 ~
 ```